A Job/Project Task is the bit of the job you are working on – and can budget against. (Sometimes they are called Stages or Phases)

 Generally your job tasks will match those items detailed on your original scope or proposal.

 Tasks are most useful if they also include a budget amount.
-You can enter an estimated fee value directly, or you build the value with estimated completion hours and a rate.
+You can enter an estimated fee value directly in the ‘Job Billing Details’ screen, or you can build the value with estimated completion hours and a rate from the ‘Tasks’ screen.

 Sub Tasks (also known as Sub Stages, or Sub Phases)

 If many people at different rates will be working on each task, then you can right click on the Task and create Sub Tasks (Sub Stages or Sub Phases) – these are the time and cost budgets for each person assigned to this task.
 You can also click on the icon indicated on the left to enter the Job Sub Tasks page.

 After creating a Task Description, you can go straight to SubTasks and build up the fee, there’s an option to copy back the SubTask total as the Task estimate.